-Campus Visits
+Campus & Virtual Visits

-The Office of Undergraduate Admissions offers campus tours and information sessions every weekday and selected Saturdays.
-Current schedules and travel suggestions are available at admissions.yale.edu/tours.
+The Office of Undergraduate Admissions offers tours and information sessions when campus is open to visitors.
+Visit admissions.yale.edu/tours for updated availability and links to live virtual sessions and the virtual tour.

 For detailed information about admissions and financial aid, please visit admissions. yale.edu